SpecCRA/vlads_data_project/README.md

+# Update (12-31-20)
+* Included a substitutions scraper script
+* Rotations are outputting into Excel tables
+* Upon running script, rookies are still not yet registered. **SHOTS DATA ARE STILL NOT AUTOMATED.**
+* Added dates to file names to avoid overwriting files every time.

 # Update (12-20-20)
 * Reformatted percentage rounding in team box scores to integer values instead of a single decimal float
 * Data files are not up to date with last minor change, but everything else should be the same